dantegates/dantegates.github.io/_posts/2019-01-07-model-evaluation-for-humans.md

 ### Comparability

-Useful metrics should be campatible across time, data sets and iterations.
+Useful metrics should be compatible across time, data sets and iterations.

 As an example of a metric that fails to meet this criteria consider [R-squared](https://en.wikipedia.org/wiki/Coefficient_of_determination), defined as